Game

 Say: Move so you are next to a spot marker and use body movements to answer the following energy questions:

-1. If you had a lot of energy after school yesterday, wave your body from side to side!
+1. If you had a lot of energy after school yesterday, raise your arms and wave from side to side!
 Low energy?
 Keep your body still.

-2. If you had a lot of energy before school this morning, wave your body from side to side!
+2. If you had a lot of energy before school this morning, raise your arms and wave from side to side!
 Low energy?
 Keep your body still.

-3. If you have a lot of energy right now, wave your body from side to side!
+3. If you have a lot of energy right now, raise your arms and wave from side to side!
 Low energy?
 Keep your body still.

 Educate

-Did you know that your energy affects your choices?
+Did you know that your energy level affects your choices?
 Getting enough sleep at night gives your body time to restore and build up energy.
-Relaxing throughout the day gives you energy too.
+Relaxing without a screen throughout the day gives you energy too.

-You recharge your energy with fit choices that are “energy makers,” like getting 9 to 12 hours of sleep, relaxing without screen time, and physical activities.
+You recharge your energy with healthy choices that are “energy makers,” like getting 9 to 12 hours of sleep, relaxing without screen time, and physical activities.

 Your energy gets zapped by “energy takers,” like staying up too late and channel surfing.